Gabriela Chmelinová

-Gabriela Chmelinová (née Navrátilová; born 2 June 1976) is a retired Czech tennis player.
+Gabriela Chmelinová (née Navrátilová; born 2 June 1976) is a Czech former tennis player.

-Chmelinová has won six singles titles and 55 doubles titles on the ITF Circuit in her career.
+In her career, Chmelinová won six singles titles and 55 doubles titles on the ITF Circuit.
 On 23 June 2003, she reached her best singles ranking of world No. 258.
 On 25 July 2005, she peaked at No. 55 in the doubles rankings.

 Until 2003, Navrátilová played mainly on the ITF Women's Circuit in Europe, garnering over 60 titles.
 From 2004, she began to play exclusively in doubles and became a more active participant on the WTA Tour.
 She reached six finals and the semifinals of the 2005 Australian Open, partnering with Michaela Paštiková.
 She announced her retirement in November 2008.

-In November 2014, in a comeback in an ITF tournament in Poland, she reached the finals partnered with Karolína Muchová.
-In 2016, Chmelinová retired again from the professional tennis tour.
+In November 2014, in a comeback in an ITF tournament in Poland, she reached the final, partnered with Karolína Muchová.
+In 2016, Chmelinová retired again and finally from professional tour.

 She is related to Martina Navratilova by her paternal grandfather.